pwsacademy/around-the-table/README.md

 ### Not-for-profit

 Around The Table is a not-for-profit project.
-We rely on donations from sponsors and users to fund our work.
-This lets us keep the platform free of charge and free of ads.
+Our platform is free of charge and free of ads.

 <p align="center">
     <img src="Documentation/README/screenshot.png" alt="A screenshot from our Flemish/Dutch site">
 </p>

-## Show your support
+## Help out

 There's many more [features](https://github.com/svanimpe/around-the-table/labels/Feature) we'd like to implement.
 If you're a developer, we invite you to help out.
 Visit our [wiki](https://github.com/svanimpe/around-the-table/wiki) to get started.

-If you're not a developer and want to show your support, we welcome your donations through our developer's [Patreon](https://www.patreon.com/svanimpe) page.

 ## Communities

 Around The Table is used by the following communities:

-* [Rond De Tafel](https://www.rond-de-tafel.be)<br>Dutch-speaking community in Belgium and The Netherlands.
+* [Board Game Nights](https://boardgamenights.eu-gb.mybluemix.net)<br>Gaming community in Belgium.

 If you're interested in using Around The Table for your gaming community, please read our [license information](https://github.com/svanimpe/around-the-table/wiki/License-information) first.